dwyl/imgup/README.md

 inside the `@uploads` socket assigns under the `:errors` key.

-With this, we can block the person to upload the files if:
+With this, we can block uploading if:
-- there aren't any.
+- there aren't any files
 - any of the files/entries have errors.

 Let's implement this useful function to then use in our view.